knative/func/docs/guides/commands.md

 _Interactive Prompts:_
-To complete these commands interactively, pass the --confirm (-c) flag to the 'repository' command, or any of the inidivual subcommands.
+To complete these commands interactively, pass the --confirm (-c) flag to the 'repository' command, or any of the individual subcommands.

 _The Default Repository:_
 The default repository is not stored on disk, but embedded in the binary and